Seborrhoeic dermatitis: Mechanism

 Seborrhoeic dermatitis is a complex condition with many interacting factors that are not yet fully explained.
 In general, the major factors that influence the development and severity include Malassezia yeast present on and in the skin, skin production of oily sebum, and a subsequent inflammatory response against Malassezia and their byproducts.
 Additional factors involved in the condition are a compromised skin barrier, the makeup and amount of sebum produced, the character of the immune response and inflammation, and the presence of other microbe species inhabiting the skin.

 A suggested series of events leading to seborrhoeic dermatitis is an initially damaged skin barrier and abnormal sebum production, which leads to a change in the microbiome of the skin that in turn elicits an immune response.
 An alternative explanation is an increase in sebum production feeding an increase in the Malassezia population that instigates inflammation; the inflammation then causes cellular changes that damage the skin barrier.
 This barrier disruption then encourages additional Malassezia growth and inflammation and again worsens skin barrier function.

 Diagnosis

 Typically, seborrhoeic dermatitis is a clinical diagnosis based on a physician's expertise in identifying and differentiating skin conditions based on the history of the individual and the appearance of the skin.
-However, seborrhoeic dermatitis may also be diagnosed with additional testing.
-The least invasive test is a visual inspection in the clinic using a Wood's Lamp.
+Seborrhoeic dermatitis may also be diagnosed with additional testing.
+The least invasive test is a visual inspection in the clinic using a Wood's lamp.
 A KOH test can also be used, where skin scraping of the affected skin may also be taken and prepared with potassium hydroxide (KOH) and visualized under a microscope to look for Malassezia or other microbiological cells.
 Additionally, a fungal culture of the affected skin may be taken to attempt to grow and identify the causative organism.